Several points are repeatedly brought up against my iOS 7 posts, I'll try and address them here.

 Most importantly, these are things that work really well in iOS 6.
 Again, we're talking about the best, most sturdy, understandable set of interface patterns ever put together in an OS.
 And it is that way because of a level of restraint the likes of which most software never gets to see.
 A level of discipline willing to actually say no to thousands of things for every yes (regrettably rich Corinthian leather wasn't one of them).
 The new lock screen alone has four gesture-based functions on it now.
 How is that saying no?

 Again, it might change.
 But how did it make it this far?

 You could chalk it up to experimentation, as some do, but it's like experimenting with triangular tires.
 We know it doesn't work, there's no need for us to repeat that particular experiment.

-Also, some people criticize me (and others) for talking about these issues public, and not simply through bug reports to Apple.
+Also, some people criticize me (and others) for talking about these issues in public, instead of through bug reports to Apple.
 But I counter that this is how we all learn.
 By discussing short comings in interface or visual design (skeuomorphism anyone?), we learn and get better.
 If designers at Apple read this, I hope they either think I'm repeating things they already know (we all have deadlines, and iOS is one hell of a job to redesign), or take away what they feel they can use.